-Most of you probably know a little about Bitcoin by now and have heard there is a “crypto” part to it, and a maybe a “blockchain” is involved, but once you start getting into the details you zone out because you know there are things like Gunbot to do the trading for you.
+Most of you probably know a little about Bitcoin by now and have heard there is a “crypto” part to it, and a maybe a “blockchain” is involved, but once you start getting into the details you zone out.
 So instead of boring you with more about that topic, today I will dazzle you with a look at a more interesting, more understandable, and more exciting part of the cryptocurrency world: Bitcoin Mining.

 Reminiscent of the California Gold Rush of the 1850s, there is currently a frenzy to get into the mining of cryptocurrencies.
 Unlike traditional (“fiat”) currencies such as US Dollars, which are printed by the government, most crypto coins are mined by the general public.
 Just like with prospecting for gold, diamonds, and oil, you need to buy the equipment, find a location, have the technical knowledge to get everything setup, and then keep everything running long enough to at least make back your original investment.